-Basically, the de minimis rate was added to the Bill to allow smaller cities (under 30,000 population) more flexibility with establishing a tax rate; it allows a small city to generate up to \$500,000 in additional ad valorem tax income without a mandatory election.
+Basically, the de minimis rate was added to the Bill to allow smaller cities (under 30,000 population) more flexibility in establishing a tax rate; it allows a small city to generate up to \$500,000 in additional ad valorem tax income without a mandatory election.
 The Bill threw in another twist to this already complicated tax adoption procedure.
-Suppose we set a maintenance and operation tax rate above the 3.5% voter-approved tax rate, but less than 8% above the no-new-revenue maintenance and operation tax rate.
+Suppose we set a maintenance and operation tax rate above the 3.5% voter-approved tax rate but less than 8% above the no-new-revenue maintenance and operation tax rate.
 In that case, the City is not subject to a voter-approved election.
-However, suppose the City establishes a tax rate that exceeds the no-new-revenue maintenance and operation by 8%.
-In that case, it is subject to a petition from the voters to conduct a voter-approved election.
+However, should we set a tax rate that exceeds the no-new-revenue maintenance and operation by 8%, we become subject to a petition from the voters to conduct a voter-approved election.
 The election would be held in May of the following year, eight months into the new fiscal year.
-My understanding is if the election passes any tax income generated above the 8% non-new-revenue maintenance and operation tax rate, it will have to be refunded to the taxpayer.
+My understanding is if the election passes, any tax income generated above the 8% non-new-revenue maintenance and operation tax rate would be refunded to the taxpayer.

-I have just touched on a few of Bill's changes in how we set our ad valorem tax; there are many more "What if" scenarios in the Bill.
-I do not believe any of them will affect how we establish and adopt our rate.
+I have just touched on a few of Bill's changes in setting our ad valorem tax; there are many more "What if" scenarios in the Bill.
+I do not believe any of them will affect establishing and adopting our rate.